vanhoangkha/Networking-fundamentals/Day54_WAN_Architectures.md

 ![image](https://github.com/psaumur/CCNA/assets/106411237/2b3d8d6e-3501-4d54-a6f8-5a05c9140d24)

 - When using a LAYER 2 MPLS VPN, the CE and PE ROUTERS do NOT form PEERINGS
-- The SERVICE PROVIDER Mạng is entirely *transparent* to the CE ROUTERS
+- The SERVICE PROVIDER Network is entirely *transparent* to the CE ROUTERS
 - In effect, it is like the TWO CE ROUTERS are directly connected.
-    - Their WAN INTERFACES will be in the SAME Mạng con
+    - Their WAN INTERFACES will be in the SAME Network con
 - If a Định tuyến Giao thức is used, the TWO CE ROUTERS will peer directly with each other

 CE ROUTERS connected via LAYER 2 MPLS VPN